okikeSolutions/patchplane/SPEC.md

 The graph is the **lineage model**, not the merge algorithm.

-### 7.2 Merge model for MVP
+### 7.2 GitHub compatibility model for MVP

-The MVP should use a **hybrid patch-based merge model**:
+The first end-to-end MVP slice should use a **PatchPlane-primary, GitHub-compatible model**:

-- source-of-truth artifacts are stored as **materialized state plus append-only patch history**,
+- PatchPlane is the system of record for prompt requests, workflow runs, runtime sessions, approvals, reviews, and decisions,
-- candidate changes are represented as **scoped patch sets**,
+- candidate changes are materialized as git commits and branches inside the sandboxed repo workspace,
-- **non-overlapping patch sets** can merge automatically if policy checks pass,
-- **overlapping or ambiguous patch sets** do **not** attempt full semantic auto-resolution in MVP and instead transition to:
-  - reject,
-  - retry with narrower scope,
-  - or manual arbitration.

-This is less ambitious than “semantic conflict resolution,” but substantially more credible for MVP delivery.
+- GitHub remains the initial repository and contribution surface for issues, PRs, comments, checks, and open-source collaboration,
+- accepted outputs are published back to GitHub as comments, checks, and PR or draft PR updates,
+- human review remains the default merge authority for the first vertical slice,
+- direct transactional auto-merge and PatchPlane-owned rollback are follow-on steps after the GitHub-compatible loop is proven,
+- overlapping or ambiguous changes should fall back to PR-based human arbitration, not semantic auto-resolution.

+The long-term product may internalize more patch lineage, rollback, and merge governance, but it should reach that state by **gradual migration from existing GitHub workflows**, not by demanding a workflow reset up front.

 ### 7.3 Runtime boundary for MVP

-The MVP must preserve three distinct layers:
+The MVP must preserve five distinct layers:

+1. **Base collaboration layer**
+   GitHub remains the initial repository and community workflow surface.

+2. **Identity and repository authority layer**
+   WorkOS + Convex owns human identity, while the GitHub App owns repo installation scope, webhook ingress, and outbound repository mutations.

-1. **Orchestration layer**
+3. **Orchestration layer**
-   Convex Workflow + Actions owns durable progression through request, review, and merge states.
+   PatchPlane owns durable progression through request, review, approval, and decision states.

-2. **Execution layer**
+4. **Execution layer**
-   Daytona owns sandbox lifecycle and execution isolation.
+   PatchPlane dispatches and supervises sandbox lifecycle through Daytona.

-3. **Runtime layer**
+5. **Runtime layer**
    Pi Mono owns agent-session execution inside the sandbox through a PatchPlane runtime adapter.

 PatchPlane’s domain model must sit **above** the runtime, not be defined by it.